okezieuc/the.okezie.blog/content/posts/2020-08-25-a-very-long-article-about-okezie-chiedozie/index.md

 author: Okezie Chiedozie
 date: '2020-06-23'
 excerpt: >-
-  An article that attempts to answer the question "Who is Okezie?" and also explains what I do and learn.
+  An article that attempts to answer the question "Who is Okezie?" and explains what I do and learn.
 hero: images/a-very-long-article-about-okezie.png
 ---
 ## The Mathematics Part